We provide links to partner projects in the Strategic Research Programme and beyond.

 - JHI-D3-1 Healthy soils for a green recovery - Strengthen the evidence base to support and inform decision-making, practice and uptake for sustainable management and minimization of degradation and loss of Scotland’s soils.
 Healthy Soils for a green recovery will deliver new insights and knowledge on the role of Scottish soils, and the benefits that they confer.

-. - JHI-E2-1 Scotland's Rural and Island Futures – using a range of methods, this project is finding out how different people and businesses in different places are being affected by recent challenges such as Covid-19, Brexit, the climate crisis and the cost-of-living crisis.
+- JHI-E2-1 Scotland's Rural and Island Futures – using a range of methods, this project is finding out how different people and businesses in different places are being affected by recent challenges such as Covid-19, Brexit, the climate crisis and the cost-of-living crisis.

-ther partner projects
+Third partner projects

 - SEFARI fellowship – Estimating the nutrient supply from agriculture in Scotland.
 To support choices about where and what might be produced, we present an estimate of the nutritional value of agricultural commodities produced in Scotland.
 Understanding the potential and realised nutrient supply from domestic agricultural production helps to evidence a discussion about how agriculture is valued.